For an out-of-this-world experience, look no further than the Adler Planetarium

 Take "one small step for man, one giant leap for mankind" with Adler Planetarium's Mission Moon.
 Learn about America's first moon landing and experience an astronaut's journey through the perspective of Captain Lovell.
 In this interactive exhbit, you can launch a rocket, hurry to rescue Apollo 13, peek into the real-life spacecraft Gemini 12, and witness what it takes to be one of the first men on the moon.

 Explore the evolution of the Universe over 13.7 billion years.
 In The Universe: A Walk through Space and Time, the sense of scale will leave you in awe.
 Begin by passing through a cosmic timeline that spans from the Big Bang to modern day, while exploding stars swirl afoot with each step through the luminous tunnel.
 Walking out further, the exhibit opens into various interactive stations, allowing you to control the overhead projections with the scroll of a finger on a touch screen.
 From photographic telescopes to intergalactic e-postcards, the technology relates to visitors across different ages and leaves you with a sense of interconnectedness – with the elements that form our human bodies and that make up the universe.

 Other Adler Planetarium exhibitions include:

 - Planet Explorers, the most hands-on exhibit ever created for families at the Adler, with three educational play areas to engage and entertain children ages 3-8

 - Shoot for the Moon, highlighting the exciting stories of space exploration, with the fully-restored Gemini 12 spacecraft flown by Captain Lovell and Buzz Aldrin in 1966 as the centerpiece

-Make a day of the Adler Planetarium – its stunning terrace views, sculptures and points of interest on campus offer interesting explorations outside the museum itself – or make a night of it at special events such as Adler After Dark.
+Make a day of the Adler Planetarium – its stunning terrace views and sculptures on campus offer interesting explorations outside the museum itself – or make a night of it at special events such as Adler After Dark or Astro-Overnights.